bryosabian/SabianAsyncTask-Swift/README.md

     }
     return sum
 }, onBefore: {
-    print("Task has begun")
+    //Do something on the main thread befre the task runs e.g Show progress print("Task has begun")
 },
 onComplete: {  result in
-    print(String(format: "Task has completed with result %@", result)) },
+    //Do some work on the main thread after the background thread completes print(String(format: "Task has completed with result %@", result)) },
 onError: { error in
-    print(String(format: "Task has failed with result %@", error.localizedDescription))
+    //Do some work on the main thread after the background thread fails or throws an exception print(String(format: "Task has failed with result %@", error.localizedDescription)) })
-})